What makes the Cambridge Natural Sciences course so special?

 What is the difference between a Biological Natural Scientist and a Physical Natural Scientist and what should I put on my application form?

 It is convenient to sub-divide Natural Sciences students into Physical and Biological, even though all students are taking the same course.
 This is because students tend to fall into one of these two categories, where Chemistry is regarded as a physical science.
-However, all students are able to select from the full range of Part IA and IB subjects (in first and second year respectively), assuming they have the required A-levels for the course they want to take, and some may shift from the Biological to the Physical, or vice versa, during their degree.
+However, all students are able to select from the full range of Part IA and IB subjects (in first and second year respectively), assuming they have the required A-levels for the subjects they want to take and required Part IA subjects for particular Part IB subjects.
+Some students may shift from the Biological to the Physical Sciences, or vice versa, during their degree.
 Roughly 10% of students may move from one to the other over the course of their degree and it is not considered a change of subject.